 The alternative approach is not to have eWASM code access EVM state, but only exchange input/output when called.
 This, of course, makes maintaining large persistent data structures difficult.

 JIT compilers might be problematic in an adversarial environment because it is usually possible to find a program that takes an unusually long time to compile, and algorithms that decide what to compile “just in time” can be targeted too.

 AOT (Ahead of Time) compilers can be used for Core Dev-controlled pre-compiles (Phase 1).
 For Phase 2, the plan was to initially use very straightforward interpreters, and then develop AOT compilers with necessary guarantees.
 The idea of first introducing interpreters is to make sure eWASM is there, giving people more motivation to work on the compilers (which is harder than interpreter)

 Ethereum 1.0 has a storage scaling issue.
 Yes, the rate of growth itself is implicitly limited by the block gas limit, but there is no limit on the total amount of data accumulated over time.

-Also known as Chain Pruning, this group is not related to state directly instead it concerns with growing size of logs, blocks data etc.
+Also known as Chain Pruning, this group is not related to state directly instead it is concerned with the growing size of logs, blocks, data, etc.

 "If Ethereum were to grow at its current rate, 91 GB would be added per year to storage", according to the core team.